Why should I worry about cybersecurity?

 Why should I take CertNexus cybersecurity certifications?

 CertNexus develops its certifications to meet the most robust, rigorous development standards possible.
-Many of our exams follow a development process that conforms to the American National Standards Institute (ANSI)/International Organization for Standardization (ISO) 170204:2012 standard, which outlines a global framework for developing personnel certification programs.
-If a certification is not ANSI accredited, it still follows the same rigorous process, but that one that is slightly more streamlined.
+Our CyberSec First Responder® (CFR) exam is accredited under the American National Standards Institute (ANSI)/International Organization for Standardization (ISO) 17024:2012 standard, which outlines a global framework for developing personnel certification programs.
+Our certifications that are not ANSI-accredited still follow the same rigorous development process, just one that is slightly more streamlined.
 In all cases, CertNexus partners with highly knowledgeable and talented industry experts during development to ensure the integrity and quality of each exam.

 CyberSAFE will help candidates identify the most common risks involved in using conventional, mobile, and cloud technologies, and protect themselves and organizations from cyber threats.

 IRBIZ is ideal for candidates who have been tasked with managing compliance with state legislation and other regulatory requirements regarding incident response, and executing standardized responses to such incidents.
 Learn More

 With Cyber Secure Coder, candidates will learn about vulnerabilities that undermine security, how to identify and remediate them in projects, and learn general strategies for dealing with security defects and misconfiguration.
 Learn More